tetragrade/veracity-ttrpg/readme.md

 + The referee decides the AP cost of other actions.
 \
 &nbsp;
 + Initiative is side-based.
-On the player turn, move clockwise around the table.
+On the players' turn, move clockwise around the table.
 The leader of the player party makes a Light Save: on a success the players act first, on a fail the NPCs do.
++ Surprise.
+	+ Each side's first turn is the surprise turn.
+Damage dealt on an attacker's first turn bypasses HP.
 	+ If a character is visible to the enemy when initiative is determined, they cannot act during their side's first turn.
 \
 &nbsp;
 + Fleeing combat requires a clear path to escape, and a successful Flesh Save.

+---

+## Guidance for Referees
++ What is core to the system, and what can be trivially changed?
+	1. The core is the level up system.
+If this is removed, I wouldn't really consider it the same game.
+	2. TODO comment on Facets & Control Systems
+	3. The choice of stats are important because Light supports the two afforemention systems.
+		+ Adding more stats shouldn't be too distruptive.
+		+ But if you remove Light or Flesh, it'd take a bit of work to ensure that pts 1 & 2 are still in place.
+	4. The combat rules are designed to be simple, they could be swapped out with little impact.
++ When should something deal damage, vs Wounds?.
+	+ Wounds should be inflicted whenever HP loss wouldn't contribute drain resources.
+	+ A common example would be environmental damage i.e. traps and falls.
+	+ I recommend d6 dmg per 20-ft fallen, but of course it depends.
++ An example scenario is available at https://github.com/tetragrade/frostbearer